 The market for 3D architectural design software is vast but they target different needs.
 It usually makes it hard to have a clear view of which program you should use.
-Before choosing the best design software, you should be aware of the major differences between CAD and other architectural design software for sales enablement.
+Before choosing the best floor plan software, you should be aware of the major differences between CAD and other architectural design software for sales enablement.

 Why Architectural Design Software is so Important to Housing Professionals?